drug-design/course/docs/chapters/molecular-similarity.md

 ### Deriving Knowledge from Distances and Properties
 *[nce]: New Chemical Entity: a compound not previously described.

-Typically, after many compounds have been synthesized and tested in a project, the medicinal chemist wants to understand SAR and identify structurally novel molecules which are similar with respect to some of their properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/deriving-knowledge-from-distances-properties-32121cf0'><i class='fa fa-play' aria-hidden='true'></i></button>Typically, after many compounds have been synthesized and tested in a project, the medicinal chemist wants to understand SAR and identify structurally novel molecules which are similar with respect to some of their properties.
 The available information can be exploited to generate knowledge and understand the structure-properties relationships of a training set; this knowledge is then used to make predictions about novel molecules, based on their similarity.
 In the following slides we will visit the general methods these models are constructed from, followed by some typical applications.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.